Optimizing Inflammatory Bowel Disease Wellness: Harnessing the Power of the Mediterranean Diet for Gut Health

 The presentation will focus on how diet affects the human gut microbiome and health.
 Briefly, the presentation content will include a discussion of the complexity of foods and how food science and nutritional characteristics of foods are connected to microbial and health outcomes.
 The bioavailability of nutrients determines the nutritional attributes of foods.
 Factors such as temperature, pH, and processing affect the nutritional content of foods and their availability for human metabolism.
 Intestinal microorganisms can metabolize nutrients that escape digestion by human enzymes.
 Dietary fiber is a nutrient that escapes digestion and can be metabolized by intestinal microorganisms.
 Microbial fermentation of fibers results in short-chain fatty acid production.
 Interestingly, the fat content of foods can also affect the gut microbiota both directly and indirectly through bile acid secretion and the microbial conversion of primary bile acids to secondary bile acids.
 Microbial-derived metabolites, including short-chain fatty acids and secondary bile acids, are connected to various health outcomes, including gut health, adiposity, and cognition.
 Research conducted in my laboratory has shown that nuts and avocados, foods rich in fiber and unsaturated fatty acids, affect the human gut microbiota and health.

-View Now for Professional Members
+View Now for GI Institute Members

 Barking Up The Wrong Tree With Intractable Constipation: Inaccurate Diagnosis Leads To Imprecise Treatment